 From cot to bed

-Most children move from cot to bed sometime between 2 and 3½ years.
+Most children move from cot to bed when they’re between two and three years old.

 There’s no hurry, though.
-There are even one or two advantages to leaving your child in a cot if he’s happy there.
-For example, your child can’t fall out of the cot while he’s sleeping.
+And there are some advantages to leaving your child in a cot if they’re happy there.
+For example, your child can’t fall out of the cot.
 And you can put off the cost of buying a new bed and bedding for a while longer.

 It's also best to wait until your child is emotionally ready to move to a bed and physically able to get in and out of the bed safely.

-Sometimes the shift to a bed brings a few new bedtime battles, and you might want to choose when you deal with these.
+Sometimes the shift to a bed brings a few new bedtime challenges, and you might want to choose when you deal with these.

 It might be time for your child to move to a bed if:

-- your child has started climbing out of the cot
+- your child has started climbing out of the cot, which puts them at risk of falling

-- your child is toilet training and you want her to be able to get to the toilet easily during the night
+- your child is toilet training and needs to be able to get to the toilet easily during the night

 - you have a new baby who needs the cot

-- you’ve decided to move your child out of your bed and into her own bed.
+- you’ve decided to move your child out of your bed and into their own bed.

 If you need advice, talk with your child and family health nurse.